Project-OSRM/osrm-backend/docs/http.md

 ### Table service

 Computes the duration of the fastest route between all pairs of supplied coordinates.
-Optionally, also returns the distances between the coordinate pairs.
+Returns the durations or distances or both between the coordinate pairs.
 Note that the distances are not the shortest distance between two coordinates, but rather the distances of the fastest routes.
+Duration is in seconds and distances is in meters.

 ```endpoint
 GET /table/v1/{profile}/{coordinates}?{sources}=[{elem}...];&{destinations}=[{elem}...]&annotations={duration|distance|duration,distance}